 What I do at Lane

 The LCC Library is the heart of our campus!
-Since the pandemic, I work from home and on campus, helping students by chat, email, and Zoom to develop topics for research, to find relevant sources, and to understand different types of information.
-I love to work with Library users to find all kinds of information resources for academic research, pleasure reading, art -making, and creative endeavors.
+My job is to create pathways for learning and research, to help users find relevant sources, and understand different types of information.
+I love to work with Library users to find all manner of information resources for academic research, pleasure reading, art-making, and creative endeavors.
 Email is the best way to contact me.

 An important part of my job is library instruction.
 I teach classes on how to find and use information, and I collaborate with faculty to integrate information literacy concepts into their courses.
 I create tools to develop skill-building for research and academic success.
 I create research guides and select materials for purchase in many subject areas.
 If you would like a specific workshop for yourself or for your students, please get in touch!

-On campus, I serve on multiple committees and projects related to the Library and campus initiatives including the Library Makerspace, the Honors Program, Faculty Professional Development, and outreach.
+On campus, I serve on multiple committees and projects related to the Library and campus initiatives including the Library Makerspace, the Honors Program, Faculty Professional Development, outreach, and library programs.

 Education